 Another way to determine your protein need is to base it on your body weight.
 The recommended amount of protein for most adults is approximately 0.8 grams of protein per kilogram of bodyweight per day.
 One kilogram equals 2.2 pounds, so a person who weighs 165 pounds (75kg) would need about 60 grams of protein per day.

-Meats, poultry, fish, seafood, eggs, legumes, roasted nuts and seeds, and dairy products are all good sources of protein.
-I've got some tips for cooking meat, poultry and fish, and the USDA offers these suggestions:
+Meats, poultry, fish, seafood, eggs, and dairy products are all fine sources of protein.
+I've got some tips for cooking meat, poultry and fish, and the United States Department of Agriculture offers these suggestions:

-- Choose low-fat meats and poultry to avoid saturated fats (here's how to choose healthy proteins).
+- Choose low-fat meats and poultry to avoid saturated fats.

 - Seafood is an excellent protein source because it's also rich in omega-3 fatty acids.